 You are in the recovery room for a short time after your procedure.
 While you’re there, hospital staff help you get up and walking soon after your procedure.
 Your surgeon may limit your amount of weight-bearing activity after surgery.
-You may also need a brace and/or crutches.
+You may also need a brace, crutches, or both.

 You are likely given crutches or a walker to bring home with you.
 You’re told how long to use them.
 You’re also told how much you can walk or stand on the operated leg.
 You may be given a brace to wear.
 You may also be told to wear compression stockings for a few days after surgery to help prevent blood clots.

-Call your surgeon or doctor if you have any of the following:
+Call your surgeon or doctor right away if you have any of the following: